v2rayA/v2raya.github.io/content/en/docs/prologue/installation/docker.md

 ---

-If you use MacOSX or other environments that do not support host mode **, you cannot use the global transparent proxy** in this case, or you do not want to use the global transparent proxy, the docker command will be slightly different:
+If you use macOS or other environments that do not support host mode, **you cannot use the global transparent proxy** in this case, or you do not want to use the global transparent proxy, the docker command will be slightly different:

 ```bash
 # run v2raya